 Moving Forward, PLC was created by our founder Michele Cole, Ph.D, LCSW in 2007.
 She began her own practice prompted by wanting to find a flexible schedule while raising her daughters.
 Having gone through a divorce herself; Dr. Cole is very knowledgeable by both training and personal experience what separation and divorce is like.
 Her area of focus for her dissertation was children and emerging young adults of divorce, and she currently has submitted research and articles in this area for publication.
 Also, she has been interviewed for radio and you can hear her speak on what she sees as the best way to go about navigating a divorce successfully with children.
 Dr. Cole has a passion for helping others, and has spent many years working to create a practice with like-minded therapists.
 Each therapist that consults for Moving Forward, PLC has been thoroughly vetted and holds the highest levels of integrity, education, and training.
 She feels confident that any therapist you choose to work with at our practice will give you what you need to move forward in your life.
 Our combined experience of over 50+ years works to help people engage in the therapeutic process to make changes in their lives that are significant and lasting.

 Michele Cole, Ph.D., LCSW

 Dr. Cole is the founder of Moving Forward, PLC, a private practice in Old Town, Alexandria in 2007.
-Moving Forward, PLC is a private practice that has 6 other therapists and a clinical intern working with her to help meet all the needs of clients who walk in the door.
+Moving Forward, PLC is a private practice that has a consulting team of therapists to help meet all the needs of every client who walks in the door.
 The team has over 50+ years of experience collectively.
 The mission is to work to help the family system heal and function at its best as the team works collaboratively.

 Learn more about Michele